The Kilns, Lewis Close

 “The house stands at the entrance to its own grounds at the northern foot of Shotover at the end of a narrow lane, which in turn opens off a very bad and little used road [now Kiln Lane], giving as great privacy as can reasonably be looked for near a large town.”

 The Kilns then stood in an eight-acre garden on Kiln Lane, alone in the countryside on the outskirts of the parish of Headington Quarry (a pleasant walk away before the eastern bypass cut the area off).
-Risinghurst did not then exist, but grew up all around the house.
+Risinghurst did not then exist, but grew up all around the house, with the Lewis Close cul-de-sac built in 1968.

 In 1969 BBONT (the Berkshire, Buckinghamshire, and Oxfordshire Naturalists’ Trust, now renamed the Wildlife Trust) was given the lake and woodland behind the Kilns by Dora Stephen, in memory of her husband Henry.